nicklutsko/nicklutsko.github.io/_posts/2019-07-25-Why-Cant-We-Predict-Weather-More-Than-Two-Weeks-in-Advance.md

 ---
 layout: post
-title: "Why is the Weather Only Predictable for 2 Weeks at Most?"
+title: "Why Can't We Predict the Weather More Than 2 Weeks in Advance?"
 date: 2019-07-25
 ---